keystonejs/keystone/docs/guides/mutation-lifecycle.md

 In the case that a nested mutation specifies a `create` operation, this will trigger a full `createMutation` on the related `List`.

-Any errors thrown by this nested `createMutation` will be cause the current mutation to terminate, and the errors will be passed up the call stack.
+Any errors thrown by this nested `createMutation` will cause the current mutation to terminate and the errors will be passed up the call stack.

 As well as resolving the IDs and performing any nested create mutations, this step must also track.